Select your cookie preferences

 Console

 In the console, you can turn Performance Insights on or off when you create a DB cluster.
-Enabling Performance Insights at the cluster level allows you manage Performance Insights settings and options at the cluster level.
+Enabling Performance Insights allows you to manage Performance Insights settings and options for your DB cluster.
 Cluster level settings apply to all DB instances the cluster.

 Turning Performance Insights on or off when creating a DB cluster